EGO STATE THERAPY is an approach to treating complex posttraumatic stress disorder (complex PTSD) and is sometimes referred to as ‘parts work.’

 AVOIDANCE SYMPTOMS :

-These include avoiding places, people, events and situations which remind one of one’s past trauma.
+These include avoiding places, people, events, and situations that remind one of one’s past trauma.
 However, individuals often employ psychological defenses (usually unconsciously) as a way of avoiding accepting the reality of their childhood traumatic experiences; these psychological defenses include :

 - idealization of parents